RSE-Sheffield/pando-python/episodes/optimisation-introduction.md

 In order to optimise code for performance, it is necessary to have an understanding of what a computer is doing to execute it.

 <!-- Goal is to give you a high level understanding of how your code executes.
 You don't need to be an expert, even a vague general understanding will leave you in a stronger position. -->
 Even a high-level understanding of how you code executes, such as how Python and the most common data-structures and algorithms are implemented, can help you to identify suboptimal approaches when programming.
-If you have learned to write code informally out of necessity, to get something to work, it's not uncommon to have collected some bad habits along the way.
+If you have learned to write code informally out of necessity, to get something to work, it's not uncommon to have collected some “unpythonic” habits along the way.

 <!-- This is largely high-level/abstract knowledge applicable to the vast majority of programming languages, applies even more strongly if using compiled Python features like numba -->
 The remaining content is often abstract knowledge, that is transferable to the vast majority of programming languages.
 This is because the hardware architecture, data-structures and algorithms used are common to many languages and they hold some of the greatest influence over performance bottlenecks.